Large-Scale Electrosynthesis of Borylated Azines

 Recent Developments

 As part of our ERC-2018-StG NEBULAR, focused on the development of novel photochemical strategies in radical chemistry, we recently identified a strategy that generates boryl radicals.
-This approach provides far greater capability over any other method to both prepare and utilize borylated azines in modular fragment synthesis.
+This provides far greater capability over any other method to both prepare and utilize borylated azines in modular fragment synthesis.

 Goals of B-ELECTRO